 \subsection{Comparison: LMs of Different Modalities}

-This section compares the LMs when they have learned the same amount of semantic information, so the LMs are trained on the same dataset in their respective modalities until the validation loss converges.
+We first compare the LMs when they have learned the same amount of semantic information, so the LMs are trained on the same dataset in their respective modalities until the validation loss converges.
 The results of three objective tasks and the continuation task are shown in Table~\ref{tab:main-res-cvg} and Table~\ref{tab:infl-factor-cvg}.

-For the lexical task sWUGGY, text-based and phone-based modalities achieve similar high accuracy, exceeding 85\%, implying that factors A and B have a minor impact on lexical modeling.
+For the lexical task, text-based and phone-based modalities achieve similar high accuracy, exceeding 85\%, implying that factors A and B have a minor impact on lexical modeling.
 In contrast, the \texttt{Speech-HuBERT} modality performs only slightly better than the random baseline of 50\%.
-This highlights the substantial difficulty in modeling speech-based lexicon compared to text and phone-based modalities, which is mainly caused by factor C. This is understandable because the representation of the same semantic unit, such as a word, is basically consistent in text and phone modalities.
+This highlights the substantial difficulty in modeling speech-based lexicon compared to text and phone-based modalities, which is mainly caused by factor C. The representation of the same semantic unit, such as a word, is basically consistent in text and phone modalities.
 Recognizing valid words in these modalities is an empirical task, requiring only a judgment of whether the input has appeared in the training data.
 For speech LMs, however, the representation of the same text token or phonetic unit word would be combinatorial exploded.
-Lexical modeling in speech demands strong generalization capabilities, which is extremely challenging under unsupervised training.
-Since the positive examples in sWUGGY consist of words that are not frequently occurring in the training data, the disadvantage of \texttt{Speech-HuBERT} is further amplified.
+Lexical modeling in speech demands strong generalization capabilities, which are extremely challenging under unsupervised training.
+Since the positive examples in sWUGGY consist of infrequent words, the disadvantage of \texttt{Speech-HuBERT} is further amplified.

-For the syntactic task sBLIMP, factor A still has a minor impact.
+For the syntactic task, factor A still has a minor impact.
 Under the influence of factor B, the accuracy of \texttt{Phone-Repeat} decreased by 11.1\%.
 This suggests that adding the uncertainty of duration increases the difficulty of syntactic modeling.
 Furthermore, factor C introduced additional complexity through paralinguistic information, and the unsuccessful lexical modeling makes syntax recognition even harder.
-As a result, it causes the accuracy of \texttt{Speech-HuBERT} to drop by 13.4\% compared to \texttt{Phone-Repeat}.
+As a result, the accuracy of \texttt{Speech-HuBERT} drops by 13.4\% compared to \texttt{Phone-Repeat}.